jaller200/LUNIServerProject/README.md

 The LEGO® Group does endorse or authorize the operation of this game and is not liable for any safety issues in relation to the operation of this game.
 Use permitted on a solely non-commercial basis.

-This project is not endorsed or addiliated with the original LUNI Server repository at http://sourceforge.net/projects/luniserver/
+This project is not endorsed or affiliated with the original LUNI Server repository at http://sourceforge.net/projects/luniserver/